OPS 0855

 OPS 0855, also designated OV4-3, was an American boilerplate Manned Orbiting Laboratory spacecraft launched in 1966.
 It was flown to demonstrate the launch configuration for future MOL missions.
 A number of research payloads, designated Manifold, were carried on board, which were intended to operate for 75 days.
 However, the spacecraft ceased operations after just 30 days.
 It was built from a decommissioned HGM-25A Titan I first stage oxidizer tank, bolted to a Transtage.
 It was part of the MOL and Orbiting Vehicle projects.

-The Manifold experimental package consisted of two micrometeoroid detection payloads, a transmitter beacon designated ORBIS-Low, a cell growth experiment, a prototype hydrogen fuel cell, a thermal control experiment, a propellent transfer and monitoring system to investigate fluid dynamics in zero gravity, a prototype attitude control system, an experiment to investigate the reflection of light in space, and an experiment into heat transfer.
+The Manifold experimental package consisted of two micrometeoroid detection payloads, a transmitter beacon designated ORBIS-Low, a cell growth experiment, a prototype hydrogen fuel cell, a thermal control experiment, a propellant transfer and monitoring system to investigate fluid dynamics in zero gravity, a prototype attitude control system, an experiment to investigate the reflection of light in space, and an experiment into heat transfer.
 The spacecraft was painted to allow it to be used as a target for an optical tracking and observation experiment from the ground.

 OPS 0855 was the primary payload of Titan IIIC 3C-9, The Gemini B prototype capsule, known as Gemini SC-2, was flown on the same rocket, and was released onto a suborbital trajectory during launch.
 The adaptor connecting the Gemini spacecraft to OPS 0855 contained three additional spacecraft, two OV4-1 satellites, and OV1-6.
 These were released into low Earth orbit.

 OPS 0855 entered an orbit with an apogee of 305 km, a perigee of 298 km, and 32.82 degrees of inclination.
 It received the COSPAR International Designator 1966-099A, and remained in orbit until its decay on 9 January 1967.
 No further MOL missions were flown following the cancellation of the project in June 1969.